- What Are LinkedIn Skills?

 Steps for endorsing others’ skills effectively

-2. Endorse skills thoughtfully: Click on the plus sign next to the skills you can confidently endorse.
-Be thoughtful—endorse skills that you’ve personally seen them demonstrate.
+- Endorse skills thoughtfully: Click on the plus sign next to the skills you can confidently endorse, which you’ve personally seen them demonstrate.
 This adds genuine value to their profile.

-3. Leave a personal note: If you want to go the extra mile, send them a quick message letting them know you’ve endorsed their skills and why.
-It’s a nice touch that strengthens your professional relationship.
+- Leave a personal note: If you want to go the extra mile, send them a quick message letting them know you’ve endorsed their skills and why.

 Encouraging reciprocal endorsements through strategic networking

 Building a robust network is key to receiving endorsements in return.
-Engage with your connections regularly—comment on their posts, share insights, and be supportive.
+Engage with your connections regularly by commenting on their posts, sharing insights, and being supportive.

 When you endorse someone’s skills, they’re likely to reciprocate, especially if you’ve built a strong rapport.